The richly decorated building, shown above and in the next two images was built single handedly by Antonio Montañez.

 Creating a singular architecture

-In 2003 Montañez bought a terrain in the built-up area of El Valdés.
+In 2003 Montañez bought a piece of land in the built-up area of El Valdés.

-Here he wanted to realize a dream that told him to build a beautifully shaped, high-rising building, as creatively decorated as possible.
-His dream also had to do with what he saw happening when residents renovated their homes and produced containers, lining the streets full of remnants of wooden floors, bars, windows and other items.
+Here he wanted to realize a dream that told him to create a decorated building, a dream that had to do with what he saw happening when residents renovated their homes and produced containers, lining the streets full of remnants of wooden floors, bars, windows and other items.
 Over the years he gathered an extensive collection of these discarded items, which he could now draw on to realize his creation.

 Montañez managed to realize his dream in just one year and in 2005 the Casa Museo Axarquia, was inaugurated.
 Initially intended as a weekend residence, it became a museum, but then with facilities to eventually stay during the weekend.